Capabilities

 How we ship production AI — not how we talk about it.

-Four things separate a working AI system from a slide.
-We build all four ourselves: the agent + MCP layer, the integration surface, the eval and observability harness, and the delivery process that ties them together.
+Six things separate a working AI system from a slide.
+We build all six ourselves: the agent + MCP layer, the integration surface, the eval and observability harness, the governance layer that answers "what if it goes wrong," the optimization layer that keeps the token bill honest, and the delivery process that ties them together.
 This is the work, in the order we do it.

 Stack Python · Anthropic SDK · MCP